 We live in an age of remarkable affluence.
 Global extreme poverty is falling rapidly.
 People are living longer.
 Spectacular technological capabilities enable us to learn, connect, heal and advance human progress.
 More women world leaders are in office than ever before.
-Building on the experiences and gains of the Millennium Development Goals, all nations of the world committed to the 2030 Agenda for Sustainable Development (2030 Agenda)-an agenda of unprecedented scope and significance that advances our shared values of peace, prosperity, human rights and equality.
+Building on the experiences and gains of the Millennium Development Goals, all nations of the world committed to the 2030 Agenda for Sustainable Development-an agenda of unprecedented scope and significance that advances our shared values of peace, prosperity, human rights and equality.

 Yet, inequality, insecurity and disparity in wealth, power and opportunity are reaching crisis proportions.
-Conflict, famine and weatherrelated disasters have forced millions from their homes.
-The unequal distribution of the gains of globalization is increasingly clear and driving populist movements around the world, in hand with an unprecedented interrogation of the efficacy and fairness of current economic and development models.
+Conflict, famine and weather-related disasters have forced millions from their homes.
+The unequal distribution of the gains of globalization is increasingly clear, and driving populist movements around the world, in hand with an unprecedented interrogation of the efficacy and fairness of current economic and development models.

 In this complex and challenging age of light and darkness, hope and despair, the United Nations becomes ever more crucial.
-Global health and development challenges such as the AIDS epidemic-which transcends borders, hits hardest the most vulnerable and marginalized among us and demands the steadfast commitment of a diverse array of stakeholders united behind a common vision-can only be overcome through a collective response led by the United Nations.
+Global health and development challenges such as the AIDS epidemic-which transcends borders, hits hardest the most vulnerable and marginalized among us, and demands the steadfast commitment of a diverse array of stakeholders united behind a common vision-can only be overcome through a collective response led by the United Nations.
 It is but the United Nations, with its system of interconnected, multisectoral agencies and its mandate to convene all nations of the world, that can break down silos, go beyond identity politics and unite Member States, civil society, the private sector and others, in embracing the values enshrined in its Charter and driving progress for people everywhere-including people living with and affected by HIV.

-The Joint United Nations Programme on HIV/AIDS (UNAIDS)-a unique, multilateral cosponsored partnership of 12 United Nations entities that multiplies the impact of leadership, investment and results-has united countries and partners to achieve vast, life-saving results.
+The Joint United Nations Programme on HIV/AIDS, a unique, multilateral cosponsored partnership of 12 UN entities that multiplies the impact of leadership, investment and results, has united countries and partners to achieve vast, life-saving results.
 It is a platform for engaging top political leadership, gathering the best evidence, deploying world-class technical expertise, overcoming barriers to HIV services and enhancing coordination so that resources have the greatest possible impact.
-The generous support of the international community, including the many countries participating in The Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) as well as the United States of America through the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), has been leveraged significantly-the majority of AIDS investments now come from domestic sources.
+The generous support of the international community, including the many countries participating in the Global Fund as well as the U.S. through PEPFAR, has been leveraged significantly-the majority of AIDS investments now come from domestic sources.

-Addressing the challenges of today's world, however, requires systemic reform of the UN Development System, as called for by the Secretary-General.
-The United Nations needs to embrace opportunities to be more effective, efficient and accountable to truly operate as a system and to reinvigorate trust in this essential institution.
+Addressing the challenges of today's world however, requires systemic reform of the United Nations Development system, as called for by the Secretary-General.
+The UN needs to embrace opportunities to be more effective, efficient and accountable, to truly operate as a system and to reinvigorate trust in this essential institution.
 The Joint Programme too must evolve in order to continue leading the world in the response to end AIDS.
 This is why we called for a review of the Joint Programme model.
 And this is why we so fully embrace the findings and recommendations presented in this report.

 We are encouraged that the report recognizes the irreplaceable value of the Joint Programme and its strong foundation of assets-among them country presence, political legitimacy and its role as an international standard bearer so that data and evidence are used to drive decision-making.
-The report also impresses upon us at the Joint Programme-and upon all actors in the AIDS response-that tinkering around the edges of reform will not be enough.
-Fulfilling our mandate under 2030 Agenda requires a strategic repositioning of how we do things-how we partner, budget, implement, govern and are held accountable.
+The report also impresses upon us at the Joint Programme, and upon all actors in the AIDS response, that tinkering around the edges of reform will not be enough.
+Fulfilling our mandate under Agenda 2030 requires a strategic repositioning of how we do things-how we partner, budget, implement, govern and are held accountable.